 In the 1800s badgers were thought to be practically extinct in Westmorland, Cumberland, Northumberland and Durham.
 In the 1900s they started to recover as gamekeeper pressure reduced partly due to two world wars.

 The behaviour described in this website is relevant to the UK – for instance where it is common for badgers to play, groom and socialise on emergence from their setts, badgers in Poland (where there are still wolves and bears), reportedly shoot out of their setts like bullets!

 Badgers belong to the weasel family (Mustelidae) all of which are carnivorous and have a musk gland underneath the tail.
 The Badger slightly bucks this classification by being omnivorous, which is borne out by their diet and the configuration of their teeth.

-Badgers are nocturnal, but in quiet places will emerge in the early evening.
+Badgers are nocturnal, but in quiet places will emerge in the early evening during the summer.
 They do not hibernate during the Winter.
-They do build up fat stores in the Autumn as their activity is curtailed in Winter, especially in December/January and during spells of severe weather.
+They do however, build up fat stores in the Autumn as their activity is curtailed during the Winter, especially in December/January and during spells of severe weather.
 They can probably manage without food for up to 5 days.
 As they are adapted to living underground they have a low metabolic rate and during the Winter, their body temperature is low.